-Equivalent Term: Signalman

-Master Minimum Equipment List (MMEL) A list established for a particular aircraft type by the organization responsible for the type design with the type approval of the State of Design containing items, one or more of which is permitted to be unserviceable at the commencement of a flight.
+Equivalent Term: Signalman Master Minimum Equipment List (MMEL) A list established for a particular aircraft type by the organization responsible for the type design with the type approval of the State of Design containing items, one or more of which is permitted to be unserviceable at the commencement of a flight.
 The MMEL may be associated with special operating conditions, limitations or procedures.
 Equivalent Term: List of Acceptable Malfunctions (Russian built aircraft) Maximum Diversion Time The maximum allowable range, expressed in time, from a point on a route to an en route alternate airport.
 Minimum Equipment List (MEL) A list that provides for the operation of an aircraft, subject to specified conditions, with particular equipment inoperative, prepared by an Operator, and approved by the Authority, in conformity with, or more restrictive than, the MMEL established for the aircraft type.
 Equivalent Term: List of Acceptable Malfunctions (Russian built aircraft) Minimum En route Altitude (MEA) The altitude for an en route segment of flight that provides adequate reception of relevant navigation facilities and ATS communications, complies with the airspace structure and provides the required obstacle clearance.
 Minimum Obstacle Clearance Altitude (MOCA) The minimum altitude for a defined segment of flight that provides the required obstacle clearance.
 Minimum Navigation Performance Specifications (MNPS) Procedural and equipment requirements specified for the conduct of flight operations in certain defined airspace.
-See Also Area Navigation, Navigation Specification △ Mishandled Baggage Checked baggage that has been separated from passengers or crew members.
+See Also Area Navigation, Navigation Specification Mishandled Baggage Checked baggage that has been separated from passengers or crew members. ☐ Mobility Aid A device designed to assist walking or otherwise improve the mobility of people with a temporary or permanent mobility impairment or problem (e.g. due to injury, disability, health or age).
 Monitoring The process of observing, checking, measuring and/or assessing the performance of operations or operational functions for the purpose of determining if, or verifying that, operational requirements are being fulfilled.
+See Also Operational Function Monitoring (IEnvA) To monitor means to determine the status of an activity, process, or system at different stages or at different times.
+GLO 78 IRM Ed 10, August 2019

-See Also Operational Function Movement Area \otimes That part of an airport to be used for the take-off, landing and taxiing of aircraft, consisting of the maneuvering area and the apron(s).
+Movement Area That part of an airport to be used for the take-off, landing and taxiing of aircraft, consisting of the maneuvering area and the apron(s).
 Multilateration (MLAT) A surveillance application that accurately establishes the position of transmissions, matches any identity data that is part of the transmission and sends it to the ATM system.
-GLO 76 IRM Ed 9, June 2018

-N
+Ν

 National Aviation Authority (NAA)

 The regulatory authority that governs civil aviation within a state.

 See Regulatory Authority.